sombsuk/ProcessLayout/README.md

 ## License

+This repository is released under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.
+This means you may:

+- ✅ **Share** — copy and redistribute the material in any medium or format
+- ✅ **Attribute** — give appropriate credit to the authors and cite the publication

+But you may **not**:

+- ❌ **NonCommercial** — use the material for commercial purposes without permission
+- ❌ **NoDerivatives** — distribute modified versions of the material

+For full license terms, see [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-The code in this repository is released under the **MIT License**.
-The associated publication is subject to the publisher's copyright.
-When using or adapting the materials, please cite the publication and respect the publisher's terms for the article itself.
+The associated publication remains subject to the publisher's copyright.
+When using or adapting these materials, please cite the publication and respect the publisher's terms.

 ## Contact